HugoNicolau/LangAImage/README.md

-# **LangAImage Frontend**
+# **LangAImage**

-**LangAImage Frontend** is the user interface for the LangAImage application, a platform that allows users to upload images, extract text using OCR, translate it into multiple languages, summarize content, and improve text quality.
-This frontend is built with **React**, **Vite**, and **TypeScript**, and styled using **Tailwind CSS** for a modern and responsive user experience.
+**LangAImage** is a Next.js application for image extraction and translation.

 ---

 ## **Features**

-1. **Image Upload:**
-   - Users can upload images to extract text using OCR.

-2. **Text Extraction:**
-   - Displays extracted text from the uploaded image.

-3. **Text Translation:**
-   - Translates extracted text into multiple languages using AI.

-4. **Text Summarization:**
-   - Summarizes long texts into concise and meaningful summaries.

-5. **Text Quality Improvement:**
+- User authentication (login, signup, logout)
+- Image extraction using OCR
+- Text translation
+- Text summarization
 - Enhances the quality of extracted text using AI.

-6. **Multi-Language Support:**
 - Supports multiple languages for the user interface and text processing.

-7. **Responsive Design:**
 - Works seamlessly on desktop, tablet, and mobile devices.

 ---

 ## **Technologies Used**

-- **Frontend Framework:** React
+- **Frontend Framework:** Next.js
 - **Build Tool:** Vite
 - **Language:** TypeScript
 - **Styling:** Tailwind CSS